ash/raku-course/essentials/scalar-variables/identifiers/index.md

 ## Unicode characters

-The definition of letters and digits is actually extended to include all those characters that are considered letters and decimal digits accourding to their Unicode properties.
+The definition of letters and digits is actually extended to include all those characters that are considered letters and decimal digits according to their Unicode properties.
 For example, the next variables are valid in Raku:

 ```raku
 $привет